Close

 12. Lack of incompetence

-At first, I thought there was an issue with the server as there were fewer visitors, but eventually, the VA was creating problems.
+At first, I thought there was an issue with the server as there were fewer visitors, but eventually, the VA created problems.

 -Marilyn Gaskell, Founder & Hiring Manager of TruePeopleSearch